laravel/docs/cashier-paddle.md

     $prices = User::find(1)->previewPrices(['pri_123', 'pri_456']);

-Please note that the billable instance must already be a customer within Paddle.
 Internally, Cashier will use the user's customer ID to retrieve the prices in their currency.
 So, for example, a user living in the United States will see prices in US dollars while a user in Belgium will see prices in Euros.
 If no matching currency can be found, the default currency of the product will be used.
 You can customize all prices of a product or subscription plan in the Paddle control panel.

 <a name="price-discounts"></a>
 ### Discounts